Zeldon/rarityadventureteam/README.md

 ### Info on Adventure Contract by vfat
 Twitter handle of vfat: [here](https://twitter.com/vfat0)

-To go on adventure, Rarity contract has a requirement of : ``
+To go on adventure, Rarity contract has a requirement of :
+`_isApprovedOrOwner(msg.sender, _summoner)`.
+Hence, we need to approve the AdventureParty contract first at Rarity contract: 0xce761D788DF608BD21bdd59d6f4B54b2e27F25Bb
+`rarity.setApproveForAll(address <adventurepartycontractaddress>, bool true)`

+0. Have modified the original contract by vfat to not need to own the nft(summoners) before register.
 1. registerAdventurers(uint[] memory summonerIDs)
+2. adventureAll()

+3. To unregister all at once, you can use the added function `unregisterAll()`.
+(This is a loop that takes up gas.)

+4. Be sure to setApproveForAll (@rarity) to false once you have left this contract.